 Ibuprofen is a medication that has been used to treat pain and fever.
 Some brand names for ibuprofen include Motrin®, Advil®, and Nuprin®.
 Ibuprofen belongs to the class of medications called non-steroidal anti-inflammatory drugs (NSAIDs).

-The U.S. Food and Drug Administration (FDA) recommends not using NSAIDs after week 20 of pregnancy, unless your healthcare provider specifically recommends it.
+The U.S. Food and Drug Administration (FDA) recommend not using NSAIDs after week 20 of pregnancy unless your healthcare provider specifically recommends it.
+If a healthcare provider decides NSAIDs are needed after week 20 of pregnancy, they should be used at the lowest dose for the shortest time.

 I take ibuprofen.
 Can it make it harder for me to get pregnant?